Goldfish (cracker)

-Goldfish is a brand of fish-shaped crackers with a small imprint of an eye and a smile manufactured by Pepperidge Farm, which is a division of the Campbell Soup Company.
+Goldfish is a brand of fish-shaped crackers with a small imprint of an eye and a smile manufactured by Pepperidge Farm, which is a division of The Campbell's Company.
 The brand's current marketing and product packaging incorporate this feature of the product: "The snack that smiles back!
 Goldfish!", reinforced by Finn, the smiling goldfish mascot with sunglasses.
 The product is marketed as a "baked snack cracker" on the label with various flavors and varieties.

 History

 Oscar J. Kambly originally invented goldfish crackers at Swiss biscuit manufacturer Kambly in 1958 to celebrate his wife, who was a Pisces, an astrological symbol whose shape is of a fish.
 Pepperidge Farm founder Margaret Rudkin introduced Goldfish crackers to the United States in 1962 after having tried them while on vacation in Switzerland.
 The five initial flavors of Goldfish crackers launched in the US were lightly salted (later designated "original"), cheese, barbecue, pizza, and smoky.
 Cheddar cheese, the brand's most popular flavor, was not introduced until 1966.
-In 1988, astronauts bought Goldfish Crackers with them on the STS-26, Discovery.
+In 1988, astronauts brought Goldfish Crackers with them on the STS-26, Discovery.
 In 1997, the smiley face was added to Goldfish, appearing on approximately 40% of the crackers.

 2000s

 Pepperidge Farm has expanded the Goldfish brand significantly in recent years, introducing numerous limited-time flavors and varieties beyond the traditional cheddar and pretzel options.
-These included Mega Bites (more giant Goldfish crackers) in 2022 and limited-edition flavors such as Dunkin' Pumpkin Spice Grahams and Frank's RedHot.
+These included Mega Bites (larger Goldfish crackers) in 2022 and limited-edition flavors such as Dunkin' Pumpkin Spice Grahams and Frank's RedHot.
 Due to its popularity, the Frank's RedHot flavor has since been added to the permanent lineup.
 The company has also experimented with potato-based Goldfish crisps to achieve a potato chip-like flavor.

 According to Campbell Soup Company, these innovations have contributed to Goldfish's position as the fastest-growing cracker brand in the United States in 2024, with sales increasing by 33% since 2021.
 In October 2024, the company announced that online sales of the product would be branded as "Chilean Sea Bass" for one week to appeal for adults.